 Regarding Ndjinaa's family and care from the post, "Twenty Years in Chains: A Triumph of Compassion Over Cruelty" .....
 A very cool development is that one of Ndjinaa's daughters, Vehatehako, is stepping up to be one of her primary caretakers.
 It's like Ndjinaa is finally coming home to her family.
-Berrie helped Vehatehako set up a bank account that, if I understood correctly, ADN will seed to pay for expenses for Ndjinaa's care.
+Berrie and Koos helped Vehatehako set up and become steward of a bank account into which Ndjinaa's pension checks will be directly deposited by the government to pay for expenses for Ndjinaa's care.
+Vehatehako had revealed that Kapika was taking all of Ndjinaa's pension money for himself.
 The daughter can then go into town and withdraw money to pay for food and other supplies.
 I absolutely love these two photos that Berrie sent along of Vehatehako sitting in the bank office while Berrie helped her open the account ... the juxtaposition of the traditional woman in her fabulous traditional dress, bare-chested and barefoot, sitting in the modern office "signing" documents.
 She doesn't know how to write, so she is providing her fingerprint as her signature.
 I love that people can straddle the modern and traditional worlds.
 Like, I really really love it.

 An improvement for Ndjinaa's care is a new borehole that was drilled to provide her a constant source of water at her care "village" where she and Kaputa live.